danielabar/meblog/src/markdown/active_storage_form_errors.md

 }
 ```

 Since the browser does not allow programmatically setting the file input’s value, we can’t use the filename from `@expense_report.receipt.blob.filename` to populate the input.
-This means that even if a file is already attached, the input will still display "No file chosen" on page load.
+This means that even if a file is already uploaded to storage, the input will still display "No file chosen" on page load.

 To provide a better user experience, and accurately reflect the file's presence, we'll need to hide the native file input (while keeping it functional) and replace it with a custom button and label.
 These custom controls will let us display the actual file name when available, and mimic the native behavior in other scenarios.

 The custom label should display: